NillionNetwork/nillion-docs/docs/quickstart.md

 - Rational
 - String

 These categories are combined into types like SecretInteger, which are used to type an Input.
-See all types [LINK TO ALL TYPES]
+[See all types](nada-lang-framework#nada-data-types)

 - Here’s an example of a SecretInteger Input provided by Steph
   ```python